Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : linear bound on clusters of multiple eigenvalues

 In the next Lemma we link this definition of viscosity solutions to our free boundary problem.
 Let $\Om$ be a minimizer of \eqref{eq_funcvect} and let $w,u_{k},\hdots,u_l$ be its torsion function and eigenfunctions associated to the eigenvalues $(\lambda_i(\Om))_{k\leq i\leq l}$.
-Set $m=l-k+1$, and $B_{x,r}$ a ball of $\Rn$.
+Set $m=l-k+1$, and $B_{x,r}$ a ball of $\Rn$ \BBB where $r\in(0,1]$ is arbitrary\EEE.
 We let